Monash University: Gippsland

-Ballarat University joined with Monash University Gippsland campus to form a new regional university known as Federation University Australia from 1 January 2014.
-As of that date, Monash began the process of teaching out its courses at Gippsland with only a medical school presence to remain after the merger.
+Ballarat University joined with Monash University's Gippsland campus to form a new regional university known as Federation University Australia from 1 January 2014, so this campus is no longer part of Monash.

 Berwick

 The former Berwick campus of Monash University was built on the old Casey airfield in the south-eastern growth corridor of Victoria, Australia.
-The town of Berwick has experienced an influx of people and development in recent times, which includes the new campus of Monash University.
 With a presence in the area since 1994, the first Monash Berwick campus building was completed in 1996 and the third building in March 2004.
 It was situated on a 55-hectare site in the City of Casey, then one of the three fastest growing municipalities in Australia.
 Monash announced the closure of this campus to staff and students on 7 March 2016.
 On 15 July 2016 it was announced that Federation University Australia would take responsibility for the Berwick Campus from 2017 pending government approvals.
 This officially commenced on 1 January 2018, as a campus of Federation University Australia.

 South Africa

-In August 2013 Monash University announced it had entered a partnership that will enable its South African presence to grow and enhance its educational offering.
-The partnership is with Laureate International Universities.

-Monash and Laureate finalised terms to transfer ownership of the campus to the Independent Institute of Education (IIE) South Africa in 2015.
+In August 2013, Monash University entered a partnership with Laureate International Universities to establish a campus in South Africa.
+This effort was short-lived, and Monash elected to transfer ownership of the campus to the Independent Institute of Education (IIE) South Africa in 2015.
 The transfer was concluded in 2019.

+Governance and structure

-Organisation and governance
+Chancellor and Vice-Chancellor

+The vice-chancellor is the chief executive of the university, who is head of Monash's day-to-day activities.
+The vice-chancellor is also the university president of Monash.
+(In North America and parts of Europe, the equivalent role is the president or principal.)
+The chancellor is chair of the university council and provides advice to the vice-chancellor, as well as having ceremonial duties.
+Council is the governing body of the university, established by the Monash University Act 2009.

+Margaret Gardner was named as the vice-chancellor and president on 1 September 2014, the first woman to hold the position.
+After Gardner was appointed Governor of Victoria in 2023, Susan Elliott AM took over as interim VC, until the appointment of Sharon Pickering in February 2024, as 10th vice-chancellor and president of the university.

+Megan Clark AC was appointed chancellor in 2024.
+Deputy Chancellors are Geraldine Johns-Putra, Peter Young AM KC, and John Simpson AM.

-Faculties
+Faculties and departments

 Monash is divided into 10 faculties.
 These incorporate the university's major departments of teaching and research centres.